3 Advanced Side Plank Variations for a Stronger Midsection

 Hold the plank for longer periods of time

-Or you can find new, more challenging variations.
+Find new, more challenging variations.

 #2: Trains Dynamic Core Stabilization